 A person who is applying to replace a Canadian citizenship certificate must:

-Any supporting documents that you submit which had been issued in languages other than English or French must be accompanied by a translation into one of Canada's two official languages.
+Any supporting documents that you submit which had been issued in languages other than English or French must be accompanied by a typed translation into one of Canada's two official languages.
 The translation can be made by anyone other than a family member.
-Please note that the translation must be notarized by the Canadian Embassy, Consulate or a local Notary Public.
-A sample declaration follows.

 Embassy of Canada